 Our little 1,200-passenger ship looked like a baby next to the 7,600-passenger behemoth floating nearby.
 And the quick exit from the ship made me thankful for these small ship cruises.
 We were up and out of the ship in about 30 minutes.
 For those on large cruise ships like the Icon, it could take hours.

 We disembarked the small tender and found our tour group in a sea of waving signs.
-“Megalachori and Oia” read the whiteboard being held by a middle-aged tour guide.
-These would be the two stops on our brief visit to this iconic Greek island.
-A little something different and far quieter than the sight that graces almost every postcard, calendar, and screensaver featuring Greece.
+“Megalochori, Oia, and Fira,” read the whiteboard being held by a middle-aged tour guide.
+Three stops on our brief visit to this iconic Greek island, and a route that promised something a little quieter than the postcard mob scene, at least to start.

 Megalochori: A Tranquil Oasis Amidst the Mayhem

-To say that my anxiety was peaking when the thought of visiting Santorini in July arose is putting it mildly.
-But as we pulled out of the parking lot and all of the other busses turned left toward Oia, ours made a gentle turn to the right.
-We were moving away from the crowds to the town of Megalochori, where the real Santorini can be found.
+To say that my anxiety was peaking when the thought of visiting Santorini in July came up is putting it mildly.
+But as we pulled out of the parking lot, our bus turned not toward the crowds but toward the town of Megalochori, where the real Santorini can be found.

 There were no throngs of selfie-stick-wielding tourists, at least beyond the twenty or so who were on our bus.
 In fact, I’d go so far as to say that Megalochori was an oasis of calm.
 We were guided down narrow cobblestone streets past whitewashed houses draped in vibrant bougainvillea.